muldjord/skyscraper/README.md

 * Now also processes brackets for skipped games (Thanks to 'hexive' for pointing this out)
 * Added 'arcadia' and 'astrocde' MESS platforms (Thank you to 'raphkoster' for suggesting these)
 * Added '--cache report:missing=<GROUP or RESOURCE1,2,...>' option (Thank you to JaymesRS for suggesting this)
+* Added '--fromfile' option allowing you to work on a subset of files taken from a file.
+Compatible with files created using the '--cache report' option
 * MobyGames module now includes 'platform' id query when relevant.
 Should improve result accuracy
 * Added region support for MobyGames cover artwork
+* Added A LOT of regions to region autodetection in general
 * Now no longer creates media folders when in resource gathering mode
-* Added A LOT of regions to region autodetection

 #### Version 3.1.4 (23rd March 2019)
 * Refactored network communication class